 Blue Water Sportsman Association Clubhouse

-- Shooting games start at 3:00
+- Banquet shooting games start at 3:00.

-- Trophy presentations at 7:00
+- Trophy presentation at 7:00.

 - Each division winning team will shoot a registered score for the overall league championship on the same field.